 Since there are so many different product metrics (and ways to calculate them) at a PM’s disposal, measuring product engagement hasn’t historically been as straightforward as, say, measuring sentiment with NPS.
 To help solve this, Pendo developed the product engagement score (PES) to give product managers a singular view into product engagement.
 The score is made up of three metrics:

-- Stickiness: The 30 day rolling average of the percentage of monthly active users who return either daily (DAU/MAU) or weekly (WAU/MAU)
+- Stickiness: The average of the percentage of weekly active users who return daily (DAU/WAU), or the percentage of monthly active users who return daily (DAU/MAU) or weekly (WAU/MAU)

 To calculate your PES, take the average of adoption, stickiness, and growth, expressed mathematically as:

 While PES isn’t the only way to measure product engagement, it offers an easy way to quickly diagnose how a product is performing.
 Even better, the fact that it is a composite score allows you to dig into the why.
 If your PES is lower than usual, you can look at the three individual metrics to better understand what’s bringing down the average and needs more attention.